Berita RTM

 Berita RTM (lit.
 'RTM News', stylised as BERITA rtm), also known as Saluran Berita RTM (lit.
 'RTM News Channel'), or BES (Berita Ehwal Semasa, lit.
 'Current Affairs News') is a free-to-air Malaysian television news channel owned and operated by Radio Televisyen Malaysia (RTM).
-With 'Yang Sahih di Berita RTM' (Trustworthy at RTM News) as its corporate slogan, the network is headquartered at the Wisma Berita RTM in Angkasapuri and was launched on 25 June 2020 alongside its television channel at 7.45 pm (MST) and broadcast via myFreeview channel 123.
+With 'Yang Sahih di Berita RTM' (Trustworthy at RTM News) as its corporate slogan, the network is headquartered at the Wisma Berita RTM in Angkasapuri and was launched on 25 June 2020 alongside its television channel at 7.45 pm (MST) and broadcast via MYTV channel 123.
 It broadcasts specialised news covering of current affairs and talk shows in high definition (HD).
 Berita RTM channel broadcast 24 hours a day covering a wide range of languages, mainly in Malay, English, Mandarin and Tamil in addition to East Malaysian languages: Iban, Kadazan, Dusun and Bajau.

-The dynamic transformation of the new channel also offers a variety of features compared to other TV channels as it broadcasts its multimedia news from 12 noon to 2 pm followed by 7 pm to 9 pm.
-The channel is live-streamed on RTM's streaming service, RTM Klik, and on Youtube.
+The dynamic transformation of the new channel also offers a variety of features compared to other TV channels as it broadcasts its binge-watching marathon-running multilingual news from 12 noon to 1.30 pm followed by 6.30 pm to 9 pm.
+The channel is live-streamed on RTM's streaming service, RTM Klik, alongside on YouTube and Facebook.

 History

 Prior to Berita RTM's launch, Malaysia has only two news channels, namely Astro Awani, owned and operated by satellite television operator, Astro and Bernama TV, owned and operated by news agency, Bernama.

 The channel began its trial broadcast on 30 December 2018 and began official broadcast on 25 June 2020 and officiated by the then-Minister of Communications and Multimedia, Saifuddin Abdullah as part of government’s initiative to counter the fake news.

-Beginning 1 April 2021, in conjunction with RTM's 75th anniversary, East Malaysian language news (Iban, Kadazan, Dusun and Bajau) are also available on the channel besides on sister channel TV Okey.
+Beginning 1 April 2021, in conjunction with RTM's 75th anniversary, East Malaysian indigenous language news (Iban, Kadazan, Dusun and Bajau) are also available on the channel besides on sister channel TV Okey.
 Beginning 14 February 2023, RTM airs both the morning and evening parliamentary sessions live on the channel.

+On 1 April 2023, RTM's 77th anniversary, prime time news slot was forwarded to 16 minutes early to include the evening edition of the express news programme Kanta 744 (pronounced Kanta tujuh-empat-empat, meaning Lens 744), while the English language news programme Malaysia Tonight was rebranded from News@10 and forwarded from 10pm to 8:30pm daily after the prime time news airing.

 On 1 October 2023, Berita RTM underwent a major revamp on its news timeslot and programme restructuring.
+This includes dividing morning news into five separate programmes for National, Sabah, Sarawak, sports (Stadium RTM) and express (Kanta 744) editions.
 At the same time, a special segment called Biar Betul (roughly meaning "Really" or "For Real") began to aired on the channel and its sister channel, TV1 as well as RTM's social media platforms.